MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

     :::image type="content" source="media/highlights-save.png" alt-text="Screenshot showing the Save email to CRM button.":::

-    If you connect Copilot for Sales to your Dynamics 365 environment and [server-side synchronization](/power-platform/admin/server-side-synchronization) is not enabled, you are prompted to enable server-side synchronization for your mailbox when you save an Outlook activity for the first time.
+    If you connect Copilot for Sales to your Dynamics 365 environment and [server-side synchronization](/power-platform/admin/server-side-synchronization) isn't enabled, you're prompted to enable server-side synchronization for your mailbox when you save an Outlook activity for the first time.
 For more information, see [Use server-side synchronization with Copilot for Sales](use-server-side-sync.md)

     Alternatively, you can also [save an Outlook activity to CRM from a related record card](#save-outlook-activities-from-a-related-record-card).